-- The Teachers' Pension Scheme administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE). - The National Health Service Pension Scheme administered by NHS Pensions. - The Local Government Pension Scheme (LGPS) administered by Wandsworth Council.
+- The Teachers' Pension Scheme administered by Capita Teachers' Pensions on behalf of the Department for Education (DfE). - The National Health Service (NHS) Pension Scheme administered by NHS Pensions. - The LGPS, administered by the Council, or for some employees by the London Pension Fund Authority (LPFA).

 All schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees worked for the Council.
 However, the arrangements for the teachers' and NHS scheme mean that liabilities for these benefits cannot ordinarily be identified specifically to the Council.
-The scheme is therefore accounted for as if it were a defined contribution scheme and no liability for future payments of benefits is recognised in the Balance Sheet.
-The Education and Children's Services line in the CIES is charged with the employer's contributions payable to Teachers' Pensions in the year.
+The scheme is therefore accounted for as if it was a defined contribution scheme and no liability for future payments of benefits is recognised in the Balance Sheet.
+Education and Children's Services line in the CIES is charged with the employer's contributions payable to Teachers' Pensions in the year.
+The relevant service line(s) in the CIES are charged with the employer's contributions payable to NHS Pensions in the year.